 A male Magnificent Bird-of-paradise above its court in the Arfaks, by Paul Macklam.

 A roosting Feline Owlet-Nightjar in the Arfaks, by Nick Cobb.

 West Papua has a warm, wet equatorial climate and rain falls year round in the highlands, but there is usually a dry season in the lowlands which lasts from May to October and this is the best time to go, especially September-October for displaying birds of paradise.
 The best scuba-diving and snorkeling conditions overlap with both ends of this season, from April to June and September to November.

 Birds of New Guinea by P Gregory.
-Lynx Edicions, due May 2016.
+Lynx Edicions, 2017.

 Birds of New Guinea by T K Pratt and B M Beehler.
 PUP, 2014 (Second Edition).

 Birds of New Guinea by B M Beehler et al. PUP, 1986 (First Edition but arguably better than the Second).